 With fast and decisive action, an ambulance can be called, and treatment administered.
-Typically, this results in a speedy recovery, and the patient can return to life as usual afterwards.
+By acting quickly, it might be possible to achieve a more complete recovery, and the patient can return close to life as usual afterwards.
 Sometimes, however, the patient will require a long rehabilitation process to get them back on their feet.
 In other cases, the damage is irreparable, and they’ll need constant care for the rest of their life.

 After stroke care at home

 Depending on the severity of the stroke, how effective the treatment was, and several other factors, some people may need home care to help them adapt.
-At SuperCarers, we recognise how challenging recovery after a stroke can be, and can help you find skilled and compassionate carers to assist.
+We understand how challenging recovery after a stroke can be, and the importance of finding the right care provider and specialist support.

-A home carer can provide invaluable aid to people whose personal lives have been affected by a stroke in the past.
+A care provider can give invaluable aid to people whose personal lives have been affected by a stroke in the past.
 They can assist clients with tasks such as:

 Personal hygiene and grooming